The EDGE Language: Extended General Einsums for Graph Algorithms: Background and Related Works

 Our work, \edge{}, seeks to extend Einsum notation to support graph algorithms.
 The matrix-graph duality is a well-known concept in the graph algorithm community. \emph{Graph theory} focuses on transforming graph problems into linear algebra problems by leveraging this duality, where linear algebra concepts like matrix decomposition, matrix inverses, and eigenvectors become relevant~\cite{Chung:1997:SGT}.
 Our work does not focus on this aspect.

-Our work is closer to \graphblas{}, which provides a framework for implementations built using high-performance building blocks based on linear algebra primitives~\cite{Kepner:2011:GAL,Kepner:2016:MFO}.
+Our work is closer to \graphblas{}, which provides a framework for implementations built using high-performance building blocks based on linear algebra primitives~\cite{Kepner:2011:GAL, Kepner:2016:MFO}.
 However, \graphblas{} does not separate concerns to the extent of tensor algebra tools: instead, in \graphblas{}, imperative variables are combined with linear algebra expressions and computations do not operate on tensors beyond \nd{2} matrices.
-Additionally, unlike our \edge{} notation, \graphblas intertwines computation on vertex and edge entities with computations on their features (see Section~\ref{ssec:merge}).
+Additionally, unlike our \edge{} notation, \graphblas intertwines computation on vertex and edge entities with computations on their features (see \S~\ref{ssec:merge}). \acro{GSTACO}~\cite{dima:2023:gstaco} is similar to \edge{} in spirit, but still entangles concerns of mapping, format, and binding with the problem representation itself.

-In our case, Einsum notation is strictly used as a \emph{language} or specification for graph algorithms, with certain rules (see Section~\ref{ssec:ta-soc}) on how the language can be manipulated.
+In our case, Einsum notation is strictly used as a \emph{language} or specification for graph algorithms, with certain rules (see \S~\ref{ssec:ta-soc}) on how the language can be manipulated.
 By using Einsums, we can leverage the separation of concerns found in tensor algebra, and the corresponding space of work in that area.
 If such a systematic approach can be used for graph algorithms, it will unlock a new space of principled design exploration and analysis of this problem domain.
 To enable this, we \emph{extend} Einsums so that we can fully express various graph algorithms as tensor algebra computations.
-We hope that future graph systems using our advances will leverage existing tensor algebra systems, whose tools will need to support searching a problem space that allows general user-defined datatypes and computations (Section~\ref{ssec:computationspecs}), exploring algebraic variants of the Einsum (Section~\ref{sec:5-mappings}), and incorporating optimizations based on computations occurring on coordinates (Section~\ref{ssec:merge}).
+We hope that future graph systems using our advances will leverage existing tensor algebra systems, whose tools will need to support searching a problem space that allows general user-defined data types and computations (\S~\ref{ssec:computationspecs}), exploring algebraic variants of the Einsum (\S~\ref{sec:5-mappings}), and incorporating optimizations based on computations occurring on coordinates (\S~\ref{ssec:merge}).